skwirrel/Clacksend/README.md

-# Clacksen - Colour Encoding for IoT Device Configuration
+# Colour Encoding for IoT Device Configuration

 ## Introduction
 This page provides a proof of concept for a simple way of encoding configuration data such that it can be read using cheap components on an IoT device